 The microbes that reside in the GI tract can have positive, negative, or neutral health effects.
 It is beneficial, according to research, for the GI tract to contain more favorable microbes such as Lactobacilli, Bifidobacteria, and Streptococcus than unfavorable ones such as Clostridia, Bacteroides, E. Coli, toxins, and cancer metabolites.

 This is where the term “probiotics” comes into play — taking in beneficial bacteria helps “crowd out” the not-so-helpful fellows.
 And certain types of fiber (prebiotics) are also beneficial as they provide fuel for healthy microbes to grow.

-Probiotics are live microorganisms which, when consumed in adequate amounts, confer a health benefit on the host.
+Probiotics are live microorganisms that, when consumed in adequate amounts, confer a health benefit on the host.

-Prebiotics are nondigestable food ingredients that stimulate the growth and activity of beneficial bacteria in the colon.
+Prebiotics are nondigestible food ingredients that stimulate the growth and activity of beneficial bacteria in the colon.
 In other words, they are fuel for good bacteria.

 Synbiotics are food products that contain both pre and probiotics.

 Microbiotica is referred to an individual’s unique set of gut microbes.